What is Toxic Shock Syndrome?

 TSS is caused by toxins made by some types of bacteria.
 The 2 bacteria that make toxins that can cause TSS are:

-For more information on GAS see HealthLinkBC File #106 Group A Streptococcal Infections.
+For more information on group A Streptococcus, see HealthLinkBC File #106 Group A Streptococcal Infections.

-Staphylococcus aureus are present in the nose or on the skin of up to 30 percent of people.
-They are also present in the vagina of about 10 to 20 percent of women.
-These bacteria are usually not harmful and only cause mild nose, throat or skin infections.
+Staphylococcus aureus are found in the nose or on the skin of up to 30 per cent of people.
+They are also found in the vagina of about 10 to 20 per cent of women.
+These bacteria are usually not harmful, and only cause mild nose, throat or skin infections.

 In some cases, SA infections can result in TSS.
-SA makes several toxins and when the toxins enter a person’s bloodstream they can have a severe reaction causing TSS.
-The toxins may enter the bloodstream through a wound to the skin, including a surgical wound.
-TSS can also occur in menstruating women using tampons.
+SA makes several toxins and when the toxins enter your bloodstream you can have a severe reaction causing TSS.
+The toxins may enter your bloodstream through a wound to the skin, including a surgical wound.
+TSS can also occur in menstruating women using tampons or a menstrual cup.
 Most people, however, are not affected by the toxins because they have developed antibodies to them.

 What are the symptoms of TSS?

-Symptoms of TSS include flu-like symptoms such as fever, headache and muscle soreness, which develop quickly and are severe.
-Other symptoms may include: pain at the site of a wound, vomiting and diarrhea, signs of shock including low blood pressure and light-headedness, shortness of breath and sunburn-like rash.
+Symptoms of TSS include flu-like symptoms such as fever, headache and muscle soreness.
+These symptoms will develop quickly and are severe.
+Other symptoms may include pain at the site of a wound, vomiting and diarrhea, signs of shock including low blood pressure and light-headedness, shortness of breath and sunburn-like rash.

 In general, TSS symptoms can develop as soon as 12 hours after a surgical procedure.
 Symptoms usually develop in 3 to 5 days in women who are menstruating and using tampons.